 E-mail: design at jacquelinevandervenne.nl

-Jacqueline is a A Dutch artist living and working in Heerlen in the south of Holland.
-She studied at the Academy of Visual Arts Maastricht, head direction: publicity – graphic -, illustrative -design, publicity and photography, and graduated in 1987.
+Jacqueline is a Dutch artist living and working in Heerlen in the south of Holland.
+She studied at the Academy of Visual Arts Maastricht, head direction: publicity – graphic -, illustrative -design, publicity, and photography, and graduated in 1987.
 In 2005 she got her diploma as a teacher training in art and design as well.
 Her work as an artist shows a varied of talents.
-Paintings on canvas and drawings on paper are her favourite, just like 3 dimensional art, combined with the use of new media and photography.
+Paintings on canvas and drawings on paper are her favorite, just like 3-dimensional art, combined with the use of new media and photography.
 Regular there are shows of her work in Holland and all over the world.
-Besides her work as a free artist she works as a freelance graphic – and web-designer.
+Besides her work as a free artist, she works as a freelance graphic – and web-designer.

 Angela Canada Hopkins

 “After losing my father to cancer my last year of art school–June 2001–I used my canvas and paint to express my grief.
 I wanted to understand more about the disease so I researched it and found a spring of bittersweet inspiration in the microscopic images of cancer cells.

 From start to finish the paintings are different each time.
 The work begins by painting a random background pattern.
 My favorite technique is to splash rubbing alcohol onto wet paint.
 The rubbing alcohol repels the paint into irregular circles.
 Then, I reference photographs of microscopic cells to create the cancerous form.
 This isn’t a rigid process, in fact, I started off experimenting in the hopes that the final image will turn out better than my initial vision.
 My intention is simply to show the magnificent patterns and colors of the galaxy-like cellular structures and bring awareness to the disease.”

 Email: forestwalker333 at hotmail.com